silphid/jen/README.md

 - Add `confirm` step (similar to `if`, but `confirm` property contains message to display and `then` the steps to execute).
 - Add `jen export` command to output env variables in a format that can be sourced directly.
 - Add `jen list templates` to list available templates.
-- Add `jen list actions` to list available actions in template.
 - Add `jen list scripts` to list available scripts (both shared and template-specific).
 - Add `jen list vars` to list project variables and their values (same as `jen export` but more human-readable).
 - Add `jen chk vars VAR1 VAR2 ...` to ensure that all given variables are set in environment (to document and make scripts more robust).
 - Allow `do` step to define multiple actions to call.
-- Invoking `jen do` without specifying an action should prompt user to select it from available list of actions.
 - Add reusable modules (including both templates and scripts).
 - Add `set` step to set multiple variables.
 - Add `--dry-run` flag (automatically turns on `--verbose`?).